PRP Fertility MD Logo

 What Is Ovarian Rejuvenation?

 Ovarian rejuvenation refers to treatments that aim to support ovarian function, particularly in women whose ovaries have shown reduced activity or response.
-Among the approaches being studied, platelet-rich plasma (PRP) therapy has received growing attention in reproductive medicine research.
+Among the approaches being studied, platelet-rich plasma (PRP) therapy — also known as PRP for ovaries — has received growing attention in reproductive medicine research.

 PRP is prepared from the patient's own blood.
 A small blood sample is drawn, then processed using specialized equipment to concentrate the platelets.
 Platelets contain growth factors and signaling proteins that play a role in tissue repair and cellular signaling throughout the body.